 Depending on the type of hair that your pet has, deshedding is recommended weekly, with regular brushing as close to daily as possible.
 This will collect dead, loose hair that is just waiting to jump onto the couch or your clothing. and leave live healthy hair alone.

 Managing your dog's seasonal sheds doesn't have to be difficult.
-The right deshedding practices can help to reduce the amount of dog hair that floats around your house and help your dog get through a heavy shed with fewer issues.
+You are probably wondering, how do I stop my dog from shedding so much?
+The right dog deshedding solutions can help to reduce the amount of dog hair that floats around your house and help your dog get through a heavy shed with fewer issues.

 Feed the Right Diet

 What you put into your pet affects what comes out, and we’re not talking about poop this time.
-Their skin and coat health is dependent on a wholesome balanced diet, rich in natural vitamins, minerals, and omega fatty acids.
+Their skin and coat health are dependent on a wholesome balanced diet rich in natural vitamins, minerals, and omega fatty acids.

-The benefits of a healthy diet can be seen throughout many aspects of your pet’s health, and their skin and coat is a good indicator of health.
+The benefits of a healthy diet can be seen throughout many aspects of your pet’s health, and their skin and coat are good indicators of health.

 During shedding seasons, you can aid further by supplementing fish oils and fresh produce to supply these key nutrients in a natural and digestible format.

-Dog vitamin supplements can fill in the gaps in your pet’s diet that could be causing dry skin, shedding, and other health conditions.
+When exploring the answers to the question of how do I stop my dog from shedding so much?
+Dog vitamin supplements can fill in the gaps in your pet’s diet that could cause dry skin, shedding, and other health conditions.

 Limit Stress & Anxiety

-If you are all of a sudden seeing more of your pet than usual on the carpet and furniture, you may want to look into ways you can relieve stress for your pet at home.
+If you are suddenly seeing more of your pet than usual on the carpet and furniture, you may want to look into ways you can relieve stress for your pet at home.

 Omega Fatty Acids

-Adding omega fatty acid supplements like salmon oil, or hemp oil can help to boost their skin and coat health by conditioning from the inside out.
+Adding omega fatty acid supplements, like salmon oil or hemp oil, can help to boost their skin and coat health by conditioning them from the inside out.

-Many skin and coat supplements can support the natural cell cycle of your dog's skin and coat leaving the fur healthy and reduces shedding naturally.
+Supplements are often the magic formula when trying to solve the question, “How do I stop my dog from shedding so much?”
+Many skin and coat supplements can support the natural cell cycle of your dog's skin and coat, leaving the fur healthy and reducing shedding naturally.

 Use the Right Deshedding Tools

-Before you start deshedding your pet, go over them briefly with a standard brush, like a slicker, pin or comb style brush.
-This will remove loose hair and detangle in preparation for the deshedding tool.
+Before you start deshedding your pet, go over them briefly with a standard brush, like a slicker, pin or comb-style brush.
+This will remove loose hair and detangle it in preparation for the deshedding tool.

-Use short gentle strokes with the deshedding tool and clean the hair out of the brush often.
+Use short gentle strokes with pet hair shedding tools and clean the hair out of the brush often.
 This will make the brush more efficient and ensure that your pet will be less intimidated by your grooming techniques.

 Best Deshedding Tool